Greenie-app/Frontend/README.md

 ### Deployment

-The application is deployed using the `deploy.sh` script, which builds production assets and copies them to the production server.
+This application is deployed using Fly.io.
+The `deploy.yml` GitHub Actions workflow runs automatically after CI completes.

 ## Architecture